View our series on cultural differences! (access through GASPAR login)

 Be aware that you might experience “reverse culture shock” after living abroad.
 Be prepared for a period of readjustment when you return to your home country.

-- Admit frankly that these impacts exist.
 It is not a sign of weakness to admit that you feel uncomfortable, tense or confused.
-If these bad feelings last, you can contact the student desk for an individual support.
+If these bad feelings last, you can contact the student desk for individual support.

 Source : Affaires étrangères et Commerce international Canada – voyage.gc.ca